habitatone/stratus-deploy/README.md

-# stratus-helm
+# stratus-deploy

+This is a set of deployment scripts for building a docker container and deploying [Stratus](https://github.com/planetlabs/stratus).

-[Stratus](https://github.com/planetlabs/stratus) is a cloud-enabled repackaging of [GeoServer](http://geoserver.org/) and should be 100% compatable with GeoServer.
+[Stratus](https://github.com/planetlabs/stratus) is a cloud-native repackaging of [GeoServer](http://geoserver.org/) and should be 100% compatable with GeoServer.
 Stratus is currently based on GeoServer 2.16.0.

-This is a set of deployment scripts for building and deploying [Stratus](https://github.com/planetlabs/stratus).
-The current goal of this project is to get Stratus accepted into the Google Cloud Marketplace, and untimately ease the transition of GeoServer into the cloud.
-Despite the GCP focus of the documentation, this should be easily adaptable to any cloud (or k8s) provider.
+The current goal of this project is to untimately ease the transition of GeoServer into the cloud.
+We will be targeting Google Cloud and GKE, but some testing is done with [kind](https://kind.sigs.k8s.io/) and it shouldn't take much to get things working on other Kubernetes clusters.

 ## Requirements

+  - Kubernetes
   - Ingress Controller (Already included in GKE)
   - Redis (or GCP Memorystore)